-If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.
+If a parent has more than one home, Keystone Academy Trust will accept the address where the parent and child normally live for the majority of the school term time as the home address.

-(5) Distance Measurement
+Criterion 5: Distance Measurement

-Straight line distance as calculated electronically to three figures after the decimal point (e.g., 1.543 miles) by Lincolnshire County Council school admissions team from the Post Office Address Point of the home to the Post Office Address Point of the school.
+Straight line distance as calculated electronically to three figures after the decimal point (e.g., 1.543 miles) by Lincolnshire County Council School Admissions team from the Post Office Address Point of the home to the Post Office Address Point of the school.

-6 Fraudulent or misleading applications
+6. Fraudulent or Misleading Applications

-6.1 As an admission authority, we reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
-As an admission authority, we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example a false address was given which denied a place to a child with a stronger claim.
+We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+As an admission authority, we have the right to investigate any concerns we may have about your application, and to withdraw the offer of a place, if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example, if a false address was given which denied a place to a child with a stronger claim.
 If a place is withdrawn, the application will be considered afresh and you will be advised of your right of appeal if a place is refused.

-7Admission of Children Outside their Normal Age Group
+7. Admission of Children Outside their Normal Age Group

-7.1 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
 In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to Reception rather than Year 1.
 Parents wishing to make these requests must contact their home local authority for guidance on the procedure to follow.
-Parents resident in Lincolnshire should call 01522 782030 or email outofcohortadmissions@lincolnshire.gov.uk for advice on the procedure to follow. important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
-All Keystone Academy Trust academies will make decisions on the circumstances of each case and in the best interests of the child concerned.
+Parents resident in Lincolnshire should call 01522 782030 or email outofcohortadmissions@lincolnshire.gov.uk for advice on the procedure to follow.
+It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
+All Keystone Academy Trust schools will make decisions on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of:

-- The parent's views; - Any available information about the child's academic, social and emotional development: - Where relevant, their medical history and the views of a medical professional; - Whether they have previously been educated out of their normal age group; - Any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely; - The views of the CEO/Headteacher/Head of School.
+- The parent's views; - Any available information about the child's academic, social and emotional development; - Where relevant, their medical history and the views of a medical professional; - Whether they have previously been educated out of their normal age group; - Any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely; - The views of the Headteacher.

-8 Right of appeal
+8. Right of Appeal

-8.1 Parents who are not offered a place for their child have a right to appeal to an Independent Appeal Panel.
 In all cases where a place is refused at a school the applicant will be informed of their right of appeal to an independent panel.
 The decision of the independent panel is binding on all parties.
-Details of how to appeal a decision to refuse admission will be communicated to the applicant at the time of the refusal and will also be available on the Lincolnshire County Council website.
+Details of how to appeal a decision to refuse admission will be communicated to the applicant at the time of the refusal and will also be available on the individual school's website.

-9 Fair Access Protocol
+9. Fair Access Protocol